Blothorn/FTD/WeaponGuidance/STPG.md

 # Parameter documentation
 ## Globals
 + `TargetBufferSize`: The number of ticks of position information kept.
 Higher numbers allow greater smoothing (accompanied by slower response to manuevers) at the expense of memory use.
 40 ticks = 1 second.
-+ `TTTIterationThreshold`: Since secant width depends on time to target, and TTT on the estimated velocity, this code recalculates the TTT and velocity if the previous update changed velocity by more than `TTTIterationThreshold`.
++ `ConvergenceIterationThreshold`: The maximum time differential between the target's and missile's estimated time to the proposed intercept point for it to be accepted.
-+ `TTTMaxIterations`: The maximum number of such iterations to perform.
++ `ConvergenceMaxIterations`: The maximum number of such iterations to perform.

-## Target lists
-To account for the target prioritization card's ambivalence to target direction, range, and altitude, weapons controlled by this code take their targets from filtered target lists. `TargetLists` is an array of such lists.
-+ `MainframeIndex`: The preferred mainframe to use for target prioritization.
-Presently wrong if mainframes are damaged.
-+ `MinimumSpeed`: The minimum speed of the target.
-+ `MaximumSpeed`: The maximum speed of the target.
-+ `MinimumAltitude`: The minimum altitude of the aimpoint.
-+ `MaximumAltitude`: The maximum altitude of the aimpoint.
-+ `MaximumRange`: The maximum range.
-+ `TTT`: This flighttime will be used to calculate an intercept point and that checked against the maximum range; it should usually be based on the flight time to maximum range; setting it slightly high will do a better job of pre-aligning weapons so that they can fire when the target enters range (an increased `TTT` is preferred to an increased `MaximumRange` for this use as the latter will also allow targets just outside true maximum range but not closing)
-+ `Depth` (optional): The number of eligable targets to track.
-Defaults to 1.

 ## WeaponSystems
 `WeaponSystems` is an array indexed by the weapon group number, entries in which contain information specific to the weapons in that group.
 This code assumes that all components in a system are practically homogenous; assign different types of weapons to different weapon groups.
 And for now, only put one group of weapons on each turret.
 Only missiles are presently supported.

 ### Basic settings
 + `Type`: 0 for lasers, 1 for cannon, 2 for missiles.
 For turreted weapons, use the weapon type on the turret.
-+ `TargetList`: The virtual mainframe that will be used for targetting.
++ `MainframeIndex`: The preferred mainframe to use for target prioritization.
+Presently wrong if mainframes are damaged.
 + `Stagger`: Optional; defaults to 0.
 Minimum time between volleys firings.
 Applies per controller (and is thus completely separate from stagger among the missiles attached to a controller).
 Defaults to none.
 + `VolleySize`: Optional; defaults to 1.
 The number of missiles to fire each volley (separated by Stagger).
 + `SecantInterval` (optional): `Time -> Int`.
 The number of ticks over which to average velocity as a function of the time to target.
 This should usually converge to (0,0); higher values provide more smoothing but are slower to react to changes in direction.
 Defaults to a sensible value if nil (`math.ceil(40*ttt)`).
 + `AimPointProportion`: The proportion of shots aimed at the aimpoint, rather than a random block.
 Has no effect unless both `AimPointMainframeIndex` and `NonAimPointMainframeIndices` are accurately populated.
 What effect this has depends on the weapon system; presently only implemented for guided missiles.

 ### Firing restrictions.
 Note that target list restrictions determine whether a weapon system attempts to engage a target, and the weapon system settings whether it actually fires.
 This allows actions such as pre-aiming weapons at out-of-range (but closing) targets.
+Note also that targets persist, so all restrictions only apply at time of launch.
 + `MinimumAltitude`: The minimum altitude of the aimpoint.
-Invalid aimpoints will be projected up to this altitude for missiles in flight.
 + `MaximumAltitude`: The maximum altitude of the aimpoint.
-Invalid aimpoints will be projected down to this altitude for missiles in flight.
++ `MinimumSpeed`: The minimum speed of the target.
++ `MaximumSpeed`: The maximum speed of the target.
 + `MinimumRange`: The minimum range to the target.
 Useful primarily for off-axis missiles.
-+ `MaximumRange`: Maximum range to the intercept point.
 + `FiringAngle`: Maximum deviation at which to fire.
 Future plans to allow for a vector3 to better accomodate missiles on turrets with no/limited elevation.
++ `LaunchEndurance` (optional, defaults to `Endurance - 0.5`): The maximum estimated flight time for launch.
++ `TargetEndurance` (optional, defaults to LaunchEndurance): The maximum estimated flight time to enter a target on the list.
+Useful primarily for turreted missiles, to get the turret turning before the target is in range.

 ### Missile settings.
 These help the target prediction AI.